Oppo A9 2020 is certainly an overhyped device that looks beautiful in hands, however, with the average performance graph the battery doesn’t last long

 Note: we tested back to back video and social media with mobile data turned on and screen at full brightness level.
-On wifi and half brightness level of the screen, the battery life is expected to produce a different results.
+On wifi and half brightness level of the screen, the battery life is expected to produce different results.

-Quad-camera setup is in trend, and one after the other, every mid-range and the entry-level phone are hitting the shelves with multiple cameras.
+Quad-camera setup is in trend, and one after the other, every mid-range and the entry-level phone is hitting the shelves with multiple cameras.
 Oppo A9 2020 has a 48MP wide-angle primary sensor, 8MP ultra-wide, 2MP depth sensor, and another 2MP lens on the rear side.
 On the front, there is a 16MP selfie camera right in the center of the notch.

 It can take some decent quality photos under better light.
 The colors are accurate, and the exposure level is acceptable.

-Apart from this, there are usual modes available including ‘Night’, ‘Pano’, ‘Expert’, ‘Time-Lapse’, ‘Slow-Mo’, ‘Sticker’ and ‘Google Lens’.
-Night mode is useful to brighten things up but it some times overdo the treatment and bring in more whiteness than required.
+Apart from this, there are usual modes available, including ‘Night’, ‘Pano’, ‘Expert’, ‘Time-Lapse’, ‘Slow-Mo’, ‘Sticker’, and ‘Google Lens’.
+Night mode is useful to brighten things up, but it some times overdo the treatment and bring in more whiteness than required.